startupstorm/student-blogs/CONTRIBUTING.md

     cd student-blogs

 Make your change.
+Add your name in alphabetical order.
-Push to your fork and [submit a pull request][pr].
+Push to your fork and [submit a pull request](pr).

 At this point you're waiting on us.
 We'll do our best to review it within few days.
 We may suggest some changes or improvements or alternatives.